nicolasdao/webfunc/README.md

 - `mimetype` is a string representing the mimetype of the uploaded file (e.g. 'image/png').
 - `value` is a Buffer representing the uploaded file itself.

-Here is a code snippet that shows how to store locally the uploaded file:
+Here is a code snippet that shows how to store the uploaded file locally:

 ```js
 const { app } = require('webfunc')